pyload/pyload/docs/plugins/crypter_plugin.rst

             return urls

 You have to overwrite at least one of ``.decryptFile``, ``.decryptURL``, ``.decryptURLs``.
-The first one is only useful for container files, whereas the last is usefull when it's possible to handle a bunch of urls at once.
+The first one is only useful for container files, whereas the last is useful when it's possible to handle a bunch of urls at once.
 If in doubt, just overwrite `decryptURL`.

 Generating Packages